Ottoman destroyer Samsun: World War I

 Russia withdrew from the war in December 1917 and an armistice was declared.
 Samsun performed escort duties in the Black Sea in 1918.
-On March 1, the ships Samsun and Hamidiye, Numune-i Hamiyet and Muavenet-i Milliye escorted the Akdeniz carrying 300 infantry to Trabzon, which the Russians had returned.
-On March 30, Samsun, Basra and Taşoz and the ship Patmos went to Odessa to observe the armistice with the Russian navy.
-On June 28, Yavuz Sultan Selim, Samsun, Numune-i Hamiyet and Muavenet-i Milliye, which went to check the Russian navy intercepted in Novorossiysk, arrived at the port and saw that the Russians had scuttled their own ships.
-While "Samsun" and other destroyers remained in the area, Yavuz Sultan Selim returned to Istanbul.
-After the Armistice of Mudros signed on October 30, 1918, she was interned.
+On 1 March, the ships Samsun and Hamidiye, Numune-i Hamiyet and Muavenet-i Milliye escorted the Akdeniz carrying 300 infantry to Trabzon, which the Russians had returned.
+On 30 March, Samsun, Basra and Taşoz and the ship Patmos went to Odessa to observe the armistice with the Russian Navy.
+On 28 June, Yavuz Sultan Selim, Samsun, Numune-i Hamiyet and Muavenet-i Milliye, which went to check the Russian Navy intercepted in Novorossiysk, arrived at the port and saw that the Russians had scuttled their own ships.
+While Samsun and other destroyers remained in the area, Yavuz Sultan Selim returned to Istanbul.
+After the Armistice of Mudros signed on 30 October 1918, she was interned.